Visit our News page for regular updates on tax regulation and the latest developments at our firm.

 We keep you informed of the most important changes:

 - Contribute to Qualified Charities.
-If you plan to take an itemized charitable deduction on your 2018 tax return, your donation must go to a
+If you plan to take an itemized charitable deduction on your 2019 tax return, your donation must go to

 Gifts given to individuals, whether to friends, family or strangers, are not deductible.

-of all cash contributions to claim a deduction.
+record of all cash contributions to claim a deduction.
 This may include a cancelled check, bank or credit card statement or payroll deduction record.
-You can also ask the charity for a written statement
+You can also ask the charity for a written

-up documents you will need to file your tax return in 2018.
+rounding up documents you will need to file your tax return in 2019.
 This includes receipts, canceled checks and other documents that support income or deductions you will claim on your tax return.
-Be sure to

 - Plan Ahead for Major Purchases.
 If you are making major purchases during the holiday season, don’t base them solely on the expectation of